Murder of Bianca Devins: Murder

-On July 13, 2019, Canadian singer Nicole Dollanganger was performing a show in New York City that was attended by Devins, Clark, and a friend of theirs named Alex.
+On July 13, 2019, Devins, Clark, and a mutual friend named Alex attended a performance by Canadian-American singer-songwriter Nicole Dollanganger, in New York City.
 Following the show, Clark and Devins returned to Utica.
-The two engaged in an argument—likely regarding a kiss between Devins and Alex.
-Eventually, Clark began assaulting her, slicing her neck with a long knife hidden by his seat.
+The two engaged in an argument, likely regarding a kiss between Devins and Alex.
+At some point, Devins fell asleep in the backseat of the car, and Clark began assaulting her, slicing her neck with a long knife that he had hidden by his seat.
 Devins died in the early morning hours of July 14.
 Her body, nearly decapitated, was left in the car, as Clark built a bonfire and listened to the song "Test Drive" by Joji.

-After Devins' death, Clark called numerous family members.
+After Devins's death, Clark called numerous family members.
 His call resembled a suicide note, prompting his family to call 9-1-1.
-He posted photographs of Devins' body to a Discord server, accompanied by the caption: "sorry fuckers, you're going to have to find somebody else to orbit".
-Orbiting is the act of following a person online, requesting pictures to other users, and in some cases stalking.
+He posted photographs of Devins's body to Discord, accompanied by the caption: "sorry fuckers, you're going to have to find somebody else to orbit."
 A video of the murder was also created.
-By 7:00am, Discord users had notified the police, who received "numerous" calls, including one from Clark, and made contact with Devins' family.
-In his call to the dispatcher, Clark said:"My name is Brandon, the victim is Bianca Michelle Devins, I'm not going to stay on the phone for long, because I still need to do the suicide part of the murder-suicide".
-At the police's arrival, Clark stabbed himself in the neck.
-He lay across a green tarp concealing Devins' body, and posted more photos online.
-A suicide note and message were found, the latter reading: "May you never forget me".
+By 7:00 AM, Discord users who witnessed pictures of Devins's body had notified the police, who received "numerous" calls, including one from Clark, and made contact with Devins's family.
+In his call to the dispatcher, Clark said:"My name is Brandon, the victim is Bianca Michelle Devins.
+I'm not going to stay on the phone for long, because I still need to do the suicide part of the murder-suicide."
+Upon the arrival of law enforcement, Clark stabbed himself in the neck.
+He lay across a green tarp concealing Devins's body, and posted more photos online.
+A suicide note and message were found, the latter reading: "May you never forget me."
 The next day, police confirmed that the victim was Devins, and charged Clark with second-degree murder.

-Having "had the knife and equipment to videotape the killing", authorities reported the possibility that he planned the murder.
+Having "had the knife and equipment to videotape the killing," authorities reported the possibility that he had planned the murder.
 Police Sgt.
 Michael Curley believed Clark desired fame.
-Oneida County assistant district attorney Sarah DeMellier claimed that he gave various explanations for the killing to multiple people.
+Oneida County assistant district attorney Sarah DeMellier stated that he gave various explanations for the killing to multiple people.
 He had made online searches on how to find the carotid artery, how to incapacitate or kill someone, and general searches for choking and hanging.

 Reaction

 Local

-A vigil for Devins was held on July 15; her funeral taking place on July 19.
+A vigil for Devins was held on July 15, 2019, and her funeral took place four days later on July 19.
 Another vigil was held in July 2020.
-On February 14, 2020, a fashion and art show displaying Devins' work was held.
+On February 14, 2020, a fashion and art show displaying Devins's work was held.
 Week-long counseling sessions were offered to Thomas R. Proctor High School students.
 The Adirondack Bank Center at the Utica Memorial Auditorium was lit up in honor of Devins.
-Frank Williams, Devins' grandfather, thanked the Utica community for their support.
+Devins's grandfather thanked the Utica community for their support.